bcgsc/ntHash/README.md

 # ntHash2

-Support for fast spaced seed hashing has been added to ntHash2 -- check out the README on the [development branch](https://github.com/bcgsc/ntHash/tree/nthash2).
+Support for fast spaced seed hashing has been added to ntHash2.
+To try it out, check out the README on the [development branch](https://github.com/bcgsc/ntHash/tree/nthash2). ntHash2 will soon replace ntHash on the master branch.

 # Build the test suite